SamanAziziSiyan/SamanAziziSiyan/README.md

 ![](https://komarev.com/ghpvc/?username=moeidheidari)

-As a PHP Developer with more than 8 years of experience in creating webApplications and analyzing projects and databases.
+As a Back End Developer with more than 8 years of experience in creating webApplications and analyzing projects and databases.
 Have worked in agile environments with teammates from 5 to 15 people.Have optimized and refactored code base from scratch to increase 65 performance boost in radiscar project.

 ---